 Step #2: Eviction Notice

-Next, you'll need to serve the tenant with an eviction notice.
-An eviction notice is a special type of written notice that must state certain crucial points.
+Next, the landlord will need to serve the tenant with an eviction notice.
+A landlord written notice to evict is a special type of notice that must state certain crucial points.
 For example:

-- What the tenant must do after the notice period is over
+- What the tenant must do, according to Oklahoma law, after the notice period is over

 There are various eviction notice types depending on the violation the tenant has committed.